 Step 1: Use Mild Dish Soap, A Soft Sponge And Water

-You just need mild dish soap, a soft sponge and water for regular cleaning.
-Cleaning is the same for all copper sinks.
+You just need mild dish soap, a soft sponge, and water for regular cleaning.
+Cleaning same for every copper sink.

 Don’t use harsh scrubbers like steel wool.
 It is harmful to sinks.